Last-Minute Workplace Advice and Guidance for the Holidays

 If you’re going to do something for your employees, make it your own.
 “My husband’s old company used to surprise everyone with a catered lunch (complete with a mimosa or glass of wine) and then let them out at 2 pm as well – it was a great surprise before a holiday and really let people relax without the hoopla of a proper holiday party,” says Hopkins.

-We’d like to wish you happy holidays!
+We’d like to wish you happy holiday!
 We understand how busy business can be at this time of the year, and hope that this article helps you take care of last-minute holiday arrangements.